Research career

-Here you can read about current and recent research projects I’m working on.
+Through the years of working with Harry, Harry, Vincent, and my own group, my research has touched on enzyme discovery, enzyme characterisation, cell wall analysis, some bioprocess design, and microbial pathogenesis in plants and animals.
+Below, you can read some details about current and recent research projects I’ve worked on.
 My major interest is soil microorganisms and how they interact with the environment around them.
 These interactions are important for biogeochemical cycles, soil fertility, and plant health.
 The enzymes produced by soil microbes can also be valuable biotechnological tools.
 I run a small research group of students and postdocs at KTH in Stockholm, Sweden, in the Division of Glycoscience.
-This page describes where my research funding comes from, and I’ll update if and when I secure more support!
-If you’re a student interested in working on a thesis or diploma project with me, visit my professional webpage for more detail and how to get in touch.
+This page describes where our research funding comes from, and I’ll update if and when I secure more support!
+If you’re a student interested in working on a thesis or diploma project with me, visit my professional webpage for details of how to get in touch.
 You can learn about the working culture of our labspace in this article.
 And you can find a full list of my academic publications at this link.

 Biocontrol